-Ready or not, daylight savings time starts this weekend!
-The disruption to your sleep schedule can create a feeling akin to jet lag.
+Ready or not, daylight savings time is just around the corner!
+The disruption to your sleep schedule can create a feeling similar to jet lag.
 Sleep experts say that time changes in the fall and spring inevitably alter people’s schedules and it can take the body up to an entire week or more to adjust.
 During this adjustment period, falling asleep earlier and/or waking up later is harder to do.
 Luckily, we have a few tricks to help you regulate and minimize the impact of drowsiness and sleepiness.
-Keep reading to learn 4 easy to do tips.
+Keep reading to uncover these 4 easy to-do tips.

 History of Day Light Savings Time

 Twice a year, clocks around the world move forward or backward by an hour.
 But what's the point?
 There's an age-old myth that Daylight Saving was a practice adopted to give farmers extra time in the sun to work out in the field.
 But, that's not really why dozens of countries follow it.
 Daylight Saving Time (DST) is a system to reduce electricity usage by extending daylight hours.
 For eight months out of the year, the US and dozens of other countries follow DST, and for the remaining four months, revert back to standard time in order to take full advantage of the sunlight.
 On the second Sunday of March at 2 a.m., clocks move forward one hour.
 Then, on the first Sunday of November at 2 a.m., the clocks turn back an hour.
 A good way to remember it?
 The time shifts match the seasons: Clocks "spring" forward an hour in March and "fall" back in November.

 In the summer months, the sun is out for longer periods of time, so you can rely on daylight to avoid switching lights on.
 The clocks revert back to standard time for the winter months so the sun can rise earlier and the world starts the day off with sunlight — otherwise, some places wouldn't see the sun come up until almost 8:30 a.m.